isc-projects/kea/doc/sphinx/arm/install.rst

 Kea stores its leases in a lease database.
 The software has been written in a way that makes it possible to choose which database product should be used to store the lease information.
-Kea supports four database backends: MySQL, PostgreSQL, Cassandra[1], and memfile.
-To limit external dependencies, MySQL, PostgreSQL, and Cassandra support are disabled by default and only memfile is available.
+Kea supports four database backends: MySQL, PostgreSQL and memfile.
+To limit external dependencies, MySQL and PostgreSQL support are disabled by default and only memfile is available.
 Support for the optional external database backend must be explicitly included when Kea is built.
 This section covers the building of Kea with one of the optional backends and the creation of the lease database.

-[1] As of Kea 1.9.9, support for Cassandra is deprecated.

 .. note::